 Going Beyond Silicones

-It’s important to go beyond the ingredient story and look for what is what is tried and true for curly and coily hair.
-There are many new products touting 100% natural and silicone-free, but consumers often face the burden of expensive trial and error.
+It’s important to go beyond the ingredient story and look for what is tried and true for curly and coily hair.
+There are many new products touting 100% natural and silicone-free products, but consumers often face the burden of expensive trial and error.
 Curly hair can be hard work when products don’t perform how they should.

 As PATTERN evolves, our product development teams will continue to strive for the right recipe of impeccable performance mixed with cutting edge ingredients to allow healthy hair to thrive in ways that are best for our natural hair and for our environment.
 As a brand, we are committed through our ingredient policy to find that perfect balance and eventually move beyond silicones as technologies advance.
 We are at a golden crossroad where curly hair products are evolving in both natural ingredient technologies and performance.
 Some of our current silicone free hair products include our Lightweight Conditioner, Curl Mousse & Styling Custard.
 With our Research & Development team, we are here for the long haul to evolve formulas and take them to new heights.